Empowerment

 SYSTEMATIC RECRUITMENT FROM WITHIN THE COMMUNITIES

-These community workers include medic-aides, teachers, paralegals, skilled birth assistants, solar technicians, etc., each of whom serve an essential purpose in improving the quality of life of their neighbours whilst being empowered themselves through training and connectivity with local governments and other resource points.
+These community workers include medic-aides, teachers, paralegals, skilled birth assistants, solar technicians, para-vets, etc., each of whom serve an essential purpose in improving the quality of life of their neighbours whilst being empowered themselves through training and connectivity with local governments and other resource points.

 These people trained to work for Friendship are also given skills to be entrepreneurs so that they are empowered to be self-sufficient regardless of our presence.